QueenK21/OnlineExps/README.md

 # OnlineExps
-Code for online experiments formulated with JavaScript, HTML, CSS
+Code for online experiments formulated with JavaScript, HTML, CSS using a JsPsych library

+<b> practice </b>
+- RT task (tutorial from JsPsych library)